ColasDroin/comparaison_pymask_xmask/README.md

 # comparison_pymask_xmask

-A (hopefully, soon-to-be, exhaustive) comparison of pymask and xmask.
+An exhaustive comparison of pymask and xmask.